Anger in Nigeria as South Africa xenophobic attacks spark looting

 South Africa is facing criticism over a fresh wave of violence against African immigrants and foreign-owned businesses.

-Angry mobs looted, burned and vandalized shops, properties, and vehicles, after violence flared Sunday.
+Angry mobs looted, burned and vandalized shops, properties, and vehicles, after violence flared on Sunday.
 South Africa police say five people were killed and 189 people allegedly involved in the violence have been arrested.
 Many foreign-owned stores were targeted in the violence.

-Xenophobic and anti-immigrant attacks are not new in South Africa.
 Demonstrators forced hundreds of foreigners from their homes and looted some businesses in Durban in April.

 They claimed that foreigners had taken jobs that should have been filled by locals.